How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 Security at the Moulin Rouge

-Accessibility to the Moulin Rouge
+Accessibility at the Moulin Rouge

 I was served champagne and waited for the show to start.
 You CANNOT take photos during the show, so put your phone away and sit back and relax!